trickypr/Sun-Valley-ttk-theme/README.md

 ## Examples
-I made a separate repo for the examples: [Sun-Valley-ttk-examples](https://github.com/rdbende/Sun-Valley-ttk-examples) Be sure to star and watch it, 'cause I'll make more examples, with awesome tips and tricks!!
+I made a separate repo for the examples: [Sun-Valley-ttk-examples](https://github.com/rdbende/Sun-Valley-ttk-examples) Be sure to star and watch it because I will make more examples, with awesome tips and tricks!!

 ## What's next?
 Check out my other themes!